zanshilarod27/object-detection/README.md

 # Object-Detection with pretrained Inception_v2 and Mobilenet Neural Nets

-**Problem Description** - Detect moving objects at a railway crossover and classify them as human (pedestrian, cyclist or vehicle) and not human to help improve safety.
+**Problem Description** - Detect moving objects and classify them as human.

 **Steps for execution of Object Detection**